How to Make an Art Portfolio for College: Top Tips and Expert Advice for Art School Applicants

 Essential Tips to Build a College-Ready Art Portfolio

-Applying to art school?
-Your portfolio is the single most important part of your application.
 It’s not just a showcase of your best pieces — it’s a window into how you think, create, and evolve as an artist.

 Understanding the Purpose of a Portfolio

-The purpose of a portfolio is to allow assessment of a student's conceptual thinking and technical mastery.
+The purpose of a portfolio is to allow assessment of a student’s conceptual thinking and technical mastery.
+Including studies of the human figure is crucial to demonstrate essential skills such as proportion, anatomy, and overall visual literacy.

 In other words, it tells a story: